 Create the design templates; revise the copy

-Once we had the photos, Rachel began creating the design templates while Dianna worked with Bruce and Phil to update the copy.
+Once we had the photos, Rachel Cunliffe, our designer and creative director, began creating the design templates while Dianna worked with Bruce and Phil to update the copy.
 Rather than simply show photos of parts, we added full descriptions to each photo so that engineers would understand one, just how small the parts were, and two, what Form Cut had done to create them (e.g. bends, cut outs, radius ends, etc.).

 The goal was to give engineers a good overview of the types of parts Form Cut could create — as well as the challenges they help solve.
-As part of the copy update process, Dianna interviewed Form Cut client to solicit all new testimonials.
+As part of the copy update process, we interviewed Form Cut clients to solicit all new testimonials.

 WordPress design and coding

 Once the designs and copy were approved, Stephen Merriman then coded up the site.
-One benefit of working with a team like ours, and having us build your website from scratch, is that you get to see your website as it will look and function live — before it actually goes live.
+One benefit of working with Huff Industrial Marketing, and having us build your website from scratch, is that you get to see your website as it will look and function live — before it actually goes live.
 It’s also very easy for us to make changes (which we do at no additional charge).

 After going through the entire website, Bruce and Phil requested a number of adjustments, edits, and other changes.
 Once these were made, and the website approved, Stephen made it live.
 As part of this process, he also moved the website (and the domain) to the new web hosting company.

 The result is a clean website that shows Form Cut’s capabilities.
 The new site includes information engineers and buyers need to do business with the company.
-The website was also optimized for search — and a few weeks after go-live, Form Cut received their first organic inquiry from a Fortune 100 company.
+The website was also optimized for search.
+A few weeks after go-live, Form Cut received their first organic inquiry from a Fortune 100 company.